hbctraining/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 Downloading the reference data from biological database or iGenomes might not be necessary since the Harvard FAS-RC cluster and O2 clusters have **shared reference data** downloaded from iGenomes available to its users.

-The FAS-RC cluster shared data is located at `/n/groups/shared_databases/igenome/`.
+On O2 shared data is located at `/n/groups/shared_databases/igenome/`.
 Instead of using storage space inside your folder, give the path to the reference data in these shared databases instead.

 Let's explore what's available within the `igenome` folder and how to find the reference sequence and gene annotation files.